-An appointed Designated Safeguarding Lead will complete the S175 Safeguarding Audit and with an Action Plan which will be used to report on Safeguarding activity and progress.
+The Designated Safeguarding Lead will complete the S175 Safeguarding Audit and with an Action Plan which will be used to report on Safeguarding activity and progress.
 A copy of which will be submitted to the CPM for Schools / Education settings at Derbyshire County Council.
 This will be held on file & reported to the Derbyshire Safeguarding Children's Board.

-The Head Teacher/Principal should report any significant issues to the Chair of the Governing Body that may have an impact on Safeguarding in the School/Educational setting and using the processes with the Local Authority to report.
+The Head Teacher should report any significant issues to the Chair of the Governing Body that may have an impact on Safeguarding in the School and using the processes with the Local Authority to report.